 Nuts on holding-down bolts shall be screwed down finger tight only.
 Where the nut is tight on the threads, the nut shall be screwed down using a short spanner to just nip the washer.
 The recess on the top of the prestressed concrete unit shall be covered with a galvanised cover plate.

-10 Activities to complete erection of prestressed concrete deck and kerb units
+10 Activities to complete erection of prestressed concrete deck units, kerb units and winged planks

-10.1 Unused formed holes in deck and kerb units
+10.1 Unused formed holes in deck units, kerb units and winged planks